 - 4.1.1.
 Measurement of fishing capacity - 15.
-The IATTC should monitor, through the Permanent Working Group on Fleet Capacity, the capacity of the fleet targeting species covered by the Convention.
+The IATTC should monitor, through the Permanent Working Group on Fleet Capacity, the capacity of the tuna fleet operating in the EPO.
 The well volume of vessels, in cubic meters (m3), will be used as the primary basis for measuring the capacity of the purse-seine fleet. - 4.1.2.
 Diagnosis and assessment - 16.
-The IATTC should establish the target fishing capacity of all the fleets targeting species covered by the Convention.

-- 17. The target level for the purse-seine fishery is 158,000 m3 of total well volume.
+The IATTC should establish the target fishing capacity of all the tuna-fishing fleets in the EPO. - 17.
+The target level for the purse-seine fishery is 158,000 m3 of total well volume.
 This target level should be reviewed on a regular basis, and modified, if necessary, taking into account the status of the stocks. - 18.
-The IATTC should also establish the target fishing capacity for longliners and for other fleets.
+The IATTC should establish the target fishing capacity for the large-scale longlineother fleets.